6 Methods to check the Linux Kernel version running on your system

 Linux is a clone of the operating system Unix, written by Linus Torvalds.

-There are five types of kernels available, but the two most popular kernels are the monolithic kernel and the micro kernel.
+There are five types of kernels, but the two most popular kernels are monolithic and micro.

 • Monolithic Kernel: All operating system services run with the main kernel thread, thus residing in the same memory area.
 It provides access to rich and powerful hardware.